 Yes.
-Try to provide similar tools for each session to develop a consistent framework so the MAs can acclimate to the training style and feel prepared for each session.
+Try to provide similar tools for each session to develop a consistent framework.
+These tools enable the medical assistants to acclimate to the training style and feel prepared for each session.
 The tools should be lean, consistent, and scalable as the program continues to grow.

-Communicate to your MAs about the new professional development program, what they can expect from the sessions, and what will be expected of them.
+Talk to your medical assistants about the new professional development program, including what they can expect from the sessions and what will be expected of them.
 The rest of the practice team should also be aware of when the professional development sessions will occur.
-The sessions should occur during working hours, and the MAs should be told whether they should bring their breakfast or lunch to the session.
+The sessions should occur during working hours, and medical assistants should be compensated for their time.
+Inform all session participants whether they should bring their breakfast or lunch to the session.
 Start and end on time.

-Check in with physicians and other team members on a regular basis to see if the training is helping the MAs gain new competencies and improve their performance in the practice.
-Use feedback to continue to improve the professional development series.
-As MA competencies and capabilities evolve, augment MA roles as appropriate and in compliance with applicable laws.
+Quiz Ref IDCheck in with physicians, medical assistants, and other team members regularly to see if the training is helping the medical assistants gain new competencies and improve their contributions to the practice.
+Use the collective feedback to continue to improve the professional development series.
+As medical assistant competencies and capabilities evolve, augment medical assistant roles as appropriate and in compliance with applicable laws.

-You may also want to develop a pre- and post-educational assessment to ensure that the learning objectives are being met.
+You may also want to develop a pre- and post-session assessment to ensure that the learning objectives are met.

-How should we make sure the training sessions are successful from the MAs' perspective?
+How should we make sure the training sessions are successful from the medical assistants' perspective?

 Play games or do activities to test and reinforce the teachings at the end of each session.

-Administer a brief survey (five questions or fewer) at the end of each session to make sure the content and format are effective.
+Administer a brief survey (5 questions or fewer) at the end of each session to make sure the content and format are effective.

 Use verbal teach-back style questioning to confirm the impact of the training.
-If you're using this approach, you might ask, “What are the three most important things you learned about health literacy?”
+If you're using this approach, you might ask, “What are the 3 most important things you learned about health literacy?”

-Give a follow-up survey at the end of the year-long program to see what sessions resonated most with the MAs and how they are using what they learned in their daily work.
+Conduct a follow-up survey at the end of the year-long program to see what sessions resonated most with the medical assistants and how they are using what they learned in their daily work.
 At this point, it might be worth revisiting a popular topic or one that requires some additional reinforcement.

-Using data from the pre- and post-session assessments can indicate whether the program is positively affecting MA confidence, understanding of clinic workflows, performance in the MA role, and feelings of job satisfaction.
+Using data from the pre- and post-session assessments can indicate whether the program is positively affecting medical assistants' confidence, understanding of clinic workflows, performance in their role, and job satisfaction.
 These are easy to measure and provide valuable insight.
-You may also consider gathering feedback from the MAs and other care team members using end-of-year surveys.
+You may also consider gathering feedback from the medical assistants, other care team members, and patients using end-of-year surveys.

 Involve an interdisciplinary team when executing the program in your practice.
 This approach lends credibility to the program and promotes success.
 Consider linking sessions to other practice activities to improve engagement.
 For example, if your clinic sees many patients with diabetes, hold training on the importance of preparing patients for diabetic foot exams in advance of National Diabetes Month, which is in November.
 You may also consider connecting your training topics to statewide or national health initiatives.